Guidebook Updates for ‘Rick Steves Scandinavia’

 Bergen

-• The shuttle bus that ran from the Hanseatic Museum to the Fisheries Museum has stopped running.
+• The shuttle bus between the Hanseatic Museum to the Fisheries Museum has stopped running.
 To link the two, it's an easy 15–20-minute walk or a 20-minute ferry ride.
 Buses also connect the two museums in 5 minutes.

 • The Bergen Card now covers the Norwegian Fisheries Museum and gives you 20 percent off the admission price at the Schøtstuene (Hanseatic Assembly Rooms).